Hellisotherpeople/DeepDebater/README.md

 This section contains all the generated speeches and evidence from the automated debate system, presented in the exact order of a competitive policy debate round.

-**Judge Introduction**
+**Judge Introduction/Topic Introduction**
-Opening remarks from the judge explaining the debate format, evaluation criteria, and expectations for the round.
+Opening remarks from the judge introducing themselves and the debate topic

 https://github.com/user-attachments/assets/0c014917-750b-443b-a24d-32a918c33ae0